-- POSTPONED to Thursday, June 25 2020 from 12-1pm.
-Greening Without Gentrification Please join this webinar to learn about parks-related anti-displacement strategies that can be used to combat unintended impacts which parks and conservation projects may have, including increases in housing prices and the influx of new, wealthier residents in low-income communities.
+- 6/25/20 Greening Without Gentrification The Costal Conservancy hosted this webinar to share parks-related anti-displacement strategies that can be used to combat unintended impacts which parks and conservation projects may have, including increases in housing prices and the influx of new, wealthier residents in low-income communities.

 - 1/30/20 Coastal Conservancy draft Justice, Equity, Diversity, and Inclusion (JEDI) Guidelines